jserot/rfsm/src/guests/others/mini/Readme.md

 <ty> := event | bool
 ```

-and expressions, used in guards or assignations, are limited to literal (boolean) constants and variables :
+and expressions, used in guards or assignations, are limited to boolean constants and variables :

 ```
 <expr> := <var> | <const>